parasilius/protonConnect/README.md

 connection.
 In the first try it tries to connect to the fastest server available and in the following tries a random server.

-- [ ] A better approach would be trying to connect to the fastest server in case of a first run and failure in $k$(say 2 or 3) tries.
+- [ ] a better approach would be trying to connect to the fastest server in case of a first failed run and failure in $k$(say 2 or 3) tries.